barackd222/barackd222.github.io/assets/handsonlabs/medrecapisonaccs.md

 gedit config.js
 ```

-Make changes to the line referencing MONGODB_SERVER and change it from localhost to your IP address.
+Make changes to the line referencing MONGODB_SERVER and change it from localhost to your MongoDB IP address.

 <img src="./img/accs-3.PNG" />